aqlaboratory/openfold/README.md

 If you've already computed alignments for the query, you have the option to circumvent the expensive alignment computation here.

+Note that chunking (as defined in section 1.11.8 of the AlphaFold 2 supplement) is enabled by default in inference mode.
+To disable it, set `globals.chunk_size` to `None` in the config.

 ### Training

 After activating the OpenFold environment with